Some links on this page are affiliate links. See full disclosure in the page footer.

 Key Elements of the Service Profit Chain

 • Employee Satisfaction: A measure of how content and motivated employees feel in their roles.
 It’s influenced by recognition, fair compensation, professional development opportunities, and a healthy work environment.
+Satisfaction matters, but it should not be treated as the whole goal.
+Employees also need clarity, useful tools, authority, and a clear connection between their work and customer outcomes.

 • Customer Satisfaction: Results from consistent, high-quality service that meets or exceeds expectations.
 It builds trust and encourages ongoing engagement with the brand.